 What Is a Preliminary Hearing?

-You cannot be found guilty at this point.
-The judge can only decide if there is enough evidence to hold you for trial, and there are several reasons why a judge might not allow charges to proceed at this stage, for instance:
+A preliminary hearing (or pre-trial hearing) decides whether there is enough evidence to proceed with a criminal case.
+As such, it’s held before a trial and in front of a judge, and you cannot be found guilty at this point.
+The judge decides if there is enough evidence to hold you for trial, and here are reasons why a judge might not allow charges to proceed:

-- If there was no probable cause for arrest
+- There was no probable cause for arrest.

-- If the police did something wrong during their investigation (like illegally searching someone’s home)
+- The police did something wrong during their investigation (like illegally searching someone’s home).

-- If they didn’t follow proper procedures during the questioning of witnesses
+- The police did not follow proper procedures during the questioning of witnesses.

 For a free legal consultation, call (310) 896-2723